The Behavioral Coaching Model:

 Mainstream / generic workplace coaches are trained to be goal

 and skill focused.
-Whereas, Behavior Health Coaches (in the
+Whereas, High Performance Behavioral Coaches

-addresses both health and developmental needs whereas the
+approach to address developmental needs whereas the generic

-generic coach must stay away from the mental / physical domains
+coach must stay away from the mental / physical domains and

 client's point of view, it's simply about the kind of assistance

-It is important to note that behavioral health is a blanket term
+It is important to note that behavioral coaching is a blanket term

 incorporating whole brain, mind, body approach.
 Whereas mental

-health focuses on the mind only.
-It follows that behavioral
+/ cognitive coaching focuses on the mind only.
+It follows that

 in-house or external practitioners.

-- The Need for Behavioral Health Coaching -in the not so good
+- The Need for High Performance Coaching -in the not so good

 times...and good times.

-Yesterdays dated definition of workplace health was focused on
+definition of workplace performance was focused primarily on

-physical health and safety.
+positional and mental skills training.
 The missing corporate key for

 success was ensuring people were provided the brain-mind-body

-care and support they required to be their healthy (mentally and
+development and support they required to be their best, forfill

 for leadership development occurs with selected executives, senior